HathorNetwork/rfcs/projects/feature-activation/0004-phased-testing.md

 This logging will be removed after Phase 1 is complete.

+### Phase 1b

+After the initial part of Phase 1 is complete, Phase 1b will start.
+On this phase, we'll force a reorg on testnet to undo the activation of `NOP_FEATURE_1`.
+We'll have to disable support of said feature in our miners and use a higher hash rate to generate more blocks than the original best chain, using some block before the 75% threshold is reached as the common block.
+After the procedure is complete, we must observe that `NOP_FEATURE_1` transitions back to `FAILED` instead of `ACTIVE`.

 ## Phase 2

-Phase 2 can start as soon as Phase 1 ends.
-Let `M` be a block height for the beginning of Phase 2.
+Phase 2 can start as soon as Phase 1 ends, and it is mostly analogous to Phase 1, minus a few exceptions:

+- The NOP features will be configured on `mainnet.yml` instead of `testnet.yml`.
+- `N` will be different.
+- We won't test `NOP_FEATURE_2`, that is, we won't test `lock_in_on_timeout=True` on mainnet, as we have no easy way of coordinating bit signals with miners during the `MUST_SIGNAL` phase.

+## Phase 3

+Phase 3 can start after Phase 2 ends.
 It'll define a new `INCREASE_MAX_MERKLE_PATH_LENGTH` feature that will actually affect how the full node verifies merged mining blocks.

+Its details will be described in a separate RFC, specifying the process for both testnet and mainnet, including the new value for the maximum merkle path length.
+Just for completeness, below we provide a reference for the update in testnet.

 Currently, there's a `MAX_MERKLE_PATH_LENGTH: int = 12` constant in `aux_pow.py`.
 This constant will be replaced by a function call to `get_max_merkle_path_length()`, with its reference implementation as follows: